meet your specialist trainer Neil Price

 Bark Busters Support Guarantee for your dog

+If you're looking for professional dog training near you, with fast and effective results, then you've come to the right place.
 The Bark Busters training methods are fast, effective and long lasting.
 You can often expect to see results very quickly, once you learn the techniques needed to communicate calmly in a way that your dog understands.
 I will teach and support you and the Bark Busters Support Guarantee will give you the confidence that I will return free of charge throughout the term of your guarantee should you need it.
 This ensures you can fully enjoy sharing your life with your dogs.

 I can also help if you are looking for a dog trainer in Runcorn